nadavpo/Pytorch-Deep-Learning-Intro/README.md

 ```
 like the Pytorch's data loader expects, and set the REBUILD_DATA to false.
 One can follow easily  the main function and following the stages:
 1. building data if needed
-2.create Pytorch Dataloaders
+2. create Pytorch Dataloaders
-3.train
+3. train
-4.save model to models directory.
+4. save model to models directory.
 If the current model has higher accuracy from the one in the models/best_model directory then
 replace the older one.